Dynatrace Managed release notes version 1.270

 The upgrade from version 1.268 to version 1.270 includes upgrades of internal components of the Dynatrace Managed product: JREs, Elasticsearch, and Cassandra.

-If you perform an upgrade manually from a command line, be sure to read the additional information available on Dynatrace Community.
+• If you perform an upgrade manually from a command line, be sure to read 268 to 270 release procedure for Managed clusters in the Dynatrace Community.

 Custom charts - end of support